mamun001/kubernetes_playground_mamun_rashid/135_increase_memory_limit_of_a_pod.md

 #
 # TASK : Increase memory limit of a running pod.
-Delete the pod if you want to do it
+Delete the pod in the process.
 #
 #